Limited parking (fee)

 Shop & Toilets

-Connecting bus to Haworth Parsonage & Old Village (Summer Sundays and midweek when the Orange Timetable is in operation)
+Connecting bus to Haworth Parsonage & Old Village (Summer Weekends and midweek when the Orange Timetable is in operation)

 Haworth (pronounced How-arth) station is similar in style externally to other KWVR stations, however our commercial activities have meant the waiting room has been turned into a shop.
 The main locomotive workshops are based in the former goods yard just along the road from the station.